The Importance of Seismic Analysis and Its Understanding

 If we talk about the earthquake effect concerning bridges, then earthquakes lead to vertical and horizontal ground motions that can result in the failure of bridges.
-The most common damage includes shear-flexural failure of the bridge pier columns, expansion joint failure, shear key failure, and girder sliding in the transverse or longitudinal directions due to weak connections between girders and bearing.
-In addition, both the vertical and horizontal ground motions may cause the liquefaction of the soil at the bridge foundations, which can greatly reduce the load-carrying capacity of the foundations leading to bridge collapse.
+The most common damage includes shear-flexural failure of the bridge pier columns, expansion joint failure, shear key failure, and girder sliding in the transverse or longitudinal directions due to weak connections between girders and bearings.
+In addition, both the vertical and horizontal ground motions may cause the liquefaction of the soil at the bridge foundations, which can greatly reduce the load-carrying capacity of the foundations leading to the bridge collapse.

 Figure 2: The collapsed Cypress Street Viaduct in Oakland, California due to an earthquake in 1989.
 (Author H.G.
 Wilshire, U.S. Geological Survey )

 In the case of static analysis, the seismic load is represented by a static load applied in the direction lateral to the structure.
 It is relatively simple to apply, and analysis is also fast.
-While the dynamic analysis is the more accurate simulation of the seismic loading, its application is relatively complex.
+While dynamic analysis is the more accurate simulation of seismic loading, its application is relatively complex.

 The equivalent force method is a simplified technique to substitute the effect of dynamic loading of an expected earthquake by a static force distributed laterally on a structure for design purposes.
 It is an elastic type; hence the non-linear behavior of the structure is not accounted for.